Dimensions: Click here for dimensions.

 Click on an image to view a larger picture in a new window or tab.

 Gaskets are not included with these valve covers.
-PML designed these Chevy Small Block Perimeter Mount Valve Covers to work with cork composite gaskets.
+PML designed these Chevy Small Block Perimeter Mount Valve Covers to work with cork composite gaskets (sold separately).

 Mounting Bolt Holes